Fabulous 30

 Fabulous 30 (女人30情定水舞間 (nǚ rén 30 qíng dìng shuǐ wǔ jiān)) is a 2014 Taiwanese television series produced by Sanlih E-Television.
 Starring Vivi Lee, Ling Hung, Albee Huang, Danson Tang, Darren and Hans Chang as the main cast.
 The Chinese title literally translates to "Woman 30 Love Dancing Water", which is in reference to the three main female characters.
 Filming took place from January 3, 2014 till May 24, 2014 and was filmed as the drama aired.
-First original broadcast began February 11, 2014 on SETTV channel airing weekly from Monday till Friday at 8:00-9:00 pm.
-Final episode was aired on May 27, 2014 with 76 episodes total.
+First original broadcast began February 11, 2014 on SETTV channel, airing weekly from Monday till Friday at 8:00-9:00 pm.
+The last of the 76 episodes aired on May 27, 2014.

 Synopsis

 Three friends in their thirties approach love and life differently.
 Worrywart Xu Wan Ting (Vivi Lee), lives life superstitiously.
 She was recently dumped by her boyfriend only to find out two month later that he is set to marry someone else.
 Career minded woman Jiang Wen Qi (Jennifer Hong), is fierce.
 She and her husband Lu Zhi Yuan (Hans Chang), decide to divorce but lies to their young daughter that she has to be away from home because of long business trips.
 Then there is their younger friend Xia Zhi Qin (Albee Huang), who is turning thirty soon.
 She is a free spirit who doesn't seem to want a committed relationship.
 To get away from everyday life and refresh herself from her recent divorce Wen Qi takes her friends on a getaway trip to Macau for fun and relaxation.
 At Macau the three ladies meet rich heir Edward Ai De Hua (Danson Tang), who has no plans to settle down and his homely friend Eric Lin Wei Zhong (Darren Qiu) who seems to only worry about his finances.